hiveot/hub/runtime/transports/transport-protocols.md

 }
 ```

-The only other specification is webthings.io: https://webthings.io/api/#protocol-handshake.
-This is an old specification and it is unclear if it is still valid.
-It contains an envelope with 'messageType' and 'data' fields.
-As these don't include a thingID and affordance name, HiveOT adds a 'topic' field that matches the mqtt binding.
+The only available specification is the so-called 'strawman proposal' https://docs.google.com/document/d/1KWv-aQfMgsqBFg0v4rVqzcVvzzisC7y4X4CMUYGc8rE from Ben Francis See also webthings.io: https://webthings.io/api/#protocol-handshake.

 ```json
 {